 By 1956, the property of St. Peter's Church included two residential properties as well as the grounds housing the church, parish hall, and parking lot.
 However, the burgeoning congregation could no longer fit within the constraints of the original church structure.
 In 1963, a vote put to the congregation asked whether the church building should undergo extensive repairs or razed for the building of a new church.
 Prominent names in the church records leading up to 1963 included Chet Bania, Titian Belli, and Kenneth Huck, who always seemed to be working on a project in an effort to keep the grounds groomed, a roof intact, and the electricity working.
 Having outgrown the maximum occupancy of the church building, a vote of 50 – 41 saw to the secularization and demolition of the church for the current structure on Clifton Avenue.

 Plans for the new building, zoning variances, construction permits, and fundraising occurred between 1964 and 1965 with demolition to occur in May 1965.
 Alas, the lead-up to the demolition of the old church brought tragedy.
 Architect Carl Kemm Loven died as did the chairman of the building committee, Kenneth Huck.
 Huck's death delayed the project, as he was supposed to oversee all engineering aspects of the project.
-He also became the last parishioner to receive funeral rites in the original church building, and his notes as well as bids from various companies can still be found in the archives at St. Peter's.
+His notes as well as bids from various companies can still be found in the archives at St. Peter's.
 By June 4, 1965, the building was down and the groundbreaking ceremony took place with Huck's daughter, Allicia, one of the participants.

 Items from the original church including the baptismal font and stained glass windows were carefully stored and installed into the new church building bridging St. Peter’s past with its future.
 Throughout the construction, the church held services in the Parish Hall on the basketball court that once housed Clifton High School activities.
 A year later, on June 4, 1966, the new church opened with space for 256 people and has been in use ever since.